antoniocasero/Panels/README.md

 Panels is a framework to easily add sliding panels to your application.
-It takes care the safe area in new devices and moving your panel when keyboard is presented/dismissed.
+It takes care of the safe area in new devices and moving your panel when the keyboard is presented/dismissed.

 Updated to Swift 4.2